 A change management plan helps teams work around any disruption created by new systems and lets them address any issues head-on.
 For example, managers can implement a training timetable for staff, ahead of the transformation, so that by the time it rolls around, employees are well-versed in how the new technology will work.
 As a result, there should be no loss of productivity while everyone adapts to the use of new technology in business.

 4. Communications Tactics and Goals

-Reporting should be part of the plan from the very start.
+Reporting should be part of the technology plan from the very start.
 It is the most important part of keeping the project on target.
 Regular reporting provides a clear indication of progress and helps identify delays or setbacks, earlier on in the process.
-A trusted technology partner should keep you up to date and on track with the initiatives in the plan.
+A trusted technology partner should keep you up to date and on track with the initiatives in the technology roadmap plan.
 At Brennan IT, our Self Service Portal has a live IT roadmap tracker, so that all stakeholders have full visibility of how things are going.